 There is no Europe-wide licensing regime for online gambling; all UK facing gambling sites are already required to have a UK licence so this will not change (as long as the UK itself stays intact).
-However, depending on when the Brexit machinery is actually set in motion by invoking “Article 50“, the UK may not need to comply with the EU 4th Money Laundering Directive.
+However, depending on when the Brexit machinery is actually set in motion by invoking “Article 50“, the UK may not need to comply with the EU 4th Money Laundering Directive (although bingo sites which have players from EU countries such as Sweden will still need to comply).
 This was the first such directive to apply to online gambling and was to be enacted by June 2017.
 Unless you are a true high roller spending tens of thousands of pounds or more at online bingo sites, this is unlikely to have any noticeable effect on you.

 Again, the specific tax that applies to online gambling transactions is the UK Point of Consumption Tax and not to do with any EU taxation rules BUT – and it is a big but – there are other taxes that the operators of online bingo sites have to pay such as VAT and corporation tax.
-George Osborne suggested that corporation tax could be slashed to encourage business in the UK. and while this would be beneficial to business in general it is also possible that the Treasury might see online gambling as a soft target for a tax revenue grab and actually increase the tax burden on the industry.
+While he was still Chancellor of the Exchequer George Osborne suggested that corporation tax could be slashed to encourage business in the UK, and while this would be beneficial to business in general it is also possible that the Treasury might see online gambling as a soft target for a tax revenue grab and actually increase the tax burden on the industry.
 Historically operators have avoided some of the tax burden by basing most of their operations in other jurisdictions and this brings us on to the third consideration which is……………

-Spain has been claiming sovereignity over Gibraltar for years and the ink was barely dry on the ballot papers before it was doing so again, calling for joint control.
+Spain has been claiming sovereignty over Gibraltar for years and the ink was barely dry on the ballot papers before it was doing so again, calling for joint control.